-Running a family business can be immensely rewarding.
-For elders it can be especially satisfying to see an enterprise become part of the fabric of family life.
-But time doesn’t stand still.
-Families evolve, life goals change, and the real litmus test of a family business can arise when older family members want to move on.
+Owning and managing a family business can be immensely rewarding, especially for the older generation, who get to see their enterprise become part of the fabric of family life.
+But as families evolve and life goals change, the real litmus test of a family business can arise when older family members want to move on.

-Family businesses can have tremendous pluses working in their favour.
+Family businesses have a lot of positives working in their favour.
 Family spirit, a shared sense of values, and a committed employee base can all bring strengths to an enterprise that money simply can’t buy.

 But families are complex.